Unisergius/llm_langchain_workshop/facts/README.md

 Did it work well?
 What was printed?
 Discuss what happened.

+Try searching for similarity for the following prompts:

+1. Tell me a sad fact.
+2. Tell me a happy fact.
+3. Tell me a fact related to Maths.
+4. Tell me a fact that happened in Europe
+5. Give me a fact that seems so unbelievable.
+6. Give me a fact about cats.
+7. Give me a fact about land vehicles.
+8. Give me a fact that upsets people.

 ## Now for the main masterpiece

 Create a file named `main.py`.